Justia 10.0

 Negligent Hiring Practices

-If a treatment facility fails to properly vet new employees, including checking their backgrounds thoroughly, they might hire individuals who are unfit to work with vulnerable populations.
-Negligent hiring can lead to serious consequences, and treatment centers must have solid hiring processes to prevent putting residents at risk.
+If a treatment facility fails to properly vet new employees, including conducting thorough background checks, it may hire individuals unfit to work with vulnerable populations.
+Negligent hiring can have serious consequences, and treatment centers must have robust hiring processes to prevent placing residents at risk.

 Failure to Monitor

-Constant supervision is crucial in ensuring the safety of residents.
+Constant supervision is crucial to ensuring residents’ safety.
 Facilities may be liable if they fail to adequately monitor both staff members and residents, allowing inappropriate behavior to go unchecked.
-It’s important that supervisors and other staff are attentive and responsive to any suspicious situations, preventing potential sexual and physical abuse.
+Supervisors and other staff must be attentive and responsive to any suspicious situations, preventing potential sexual and physical abuse.

 Lack of Proper Training

 Training staff to handle various situations appropriately is essential in keeping residents safe.
-If a residential treatment facility provides insufficient training or neglects to update training programs regularly, they could be responsible for any resulting harm.
+If a facility provides insufficient training or fails to update training programs regularly, it may be liable for any resulting harm.

 Staff Members